 As the national voice of the Chief State School Officers in all 50 states and U.S. Territories, CCSSO represents its membership by coordinating consensus on federal education matters before the Administration, Congress, and the U.S. Department of Education.

-The chief state school officers (chiefs) who lead state education agencies (SEAs) come from a wide range of backgrounds and ideologies, but share a common purpose: providing all young people with an education that gives them the opportunity to succeed in college and career.
-Individually, chiefs take different approaches to improving schools, but CCSSO supports chiefs to work collectively in the many areas of shared similar, substantial, and systemic challenges.
+The chief state school officers (chiefs) who lead state education agencies (SEAs) come from a wide range of backgrounds and ideologies, but share a common purpose: making sure all students participating in our public education system-regardless of background-graduate prepared for college, careers, and life.
+Individually, chiefs take different approaches to improving schools, but as the Council of Chief State School Officers (CCSSO), we support chiefs to work collectively in the many areas of...